-This page hosts a link to a copy of the Crystallization Data Exchange (XDX) OWL ontology.
+This page links to a copy of the Crystallization Data Exchange (XDX) OWL ontology.

 OWL Ontology: Now moved to GitHub (as of 29/Jan/2015).

-This ontology is currently under development at CSIRO in Australia.
+This ontology was developed at CSIRO in Australia in 2011.
 If you wish to participate or have any suggestions or comments, please contact us at:

 Protein crystallisation is a difficult problem, often requiring hundreds to thousands of experiments over weeks, months or even years to be carried out before a suitable crystal can be produced for further analysis.